Technology

 Tech Stack

-Next.js 16: React framework with App Router for modern web applications
+Next.js 16: React framework with App Router

-TypeScript: Type safety and enhanced developer experience
+TypeScript: Type safety

-Tailwind CSS: Utility-first styling and responsive design
+Tailwind CSS: Styling and responsive design

 Project Structure